jpswade/jpswade.github.io/_posts/2007-05-10-php-coding-standards-and-best-practices.md

 Not only this but it its always worth learning about the [PHP best practices](http://talks.php.net/show/php-best-practices/) (Use left and right keys to scroll through the pages), although you do not have to follow the best practices, some of the suggestions are worth taking note of.

-This is only a short article, but I don&#8217;t think much more needs to be said.
-Follow the links, and ensure you attempt to stick to the guide lines, and you&#8217;ll do all right.
+This is only a short article, but I don't think much more needs to be said.
+Follow the links, and ensure you attempt to stick to the guide lines, and you'll do all right.